speedment/speedment-doc/pages/hazelcast.md

 ```
 As can be seen, this class just inherits all its methods from another generated class.
 This allows the possibility to override generated methods with custom code that is retained between re-generation of code.

+If you want to change the default configuration, there is a better way than overriding this class.
+Read about [HazelcastConfigModifierComponent]](#custom-configuration).
 ```java
 @GeneratedCode("Speedment")
 public class GeneratedSakilaHazelcastConfigComponent implements HazelcastConfigComponent {